 You can get out of default if you qualify to have your loan canceled (discharged).
-This is the best option, because when you cancel the loan, you are no longer obligated to repay it.
-However, there are limited ways to qualify for loan cancellation, so this option won’t work for many people.
+This is the best option, because when you cancel the loan, you have no obligation to repay it.
+However, there are some ways to qualify for loan cancellation, so this option won’t work for many people.

 If these options are not available to you, you still have options such as bankruptcy.
 Although, it is difficult to obtain a discharge of your student loans through bankruptcy, it is worth a try.
 Additionally, there are other benefits of filing a Chapter 7 or Chapter 13 that can help you eventually get your finances back in order.
 Part 8 of this student loan blog series will further explain the benefits of bankruptcy with regards to student loans.